eksctl-io/eksctl/README.md

 - Use named flags instead of postional arguments
 - Use Cluster API for the sake of GitOps etc (initially CLI only, later offer a controller)
 - Single CloudFormation template (nested stack)
-- Call home (and mention in the readme) - time, cluster type, regios, IP (or hash of) [no need to count delitions]
+- Call home (and mention in the readme) - time, cluster type, regions, IP (or hash of) [no need to count deletions]
 - Add short-cuts for Weave Net (most certainly) and Weave Cloud (maybe)
-- Consider repurposing kops (or even kubicorn), or some of its code (it maybe easier to use the AWS API the way kops does, instead of CloudFormation - TBD, but kops node bootstrap code may not be very useful)
+- Consider repurposing kops (or even kubicorn), or some of its code (it may be easier to use the AWS API the way kops does, instead of CloudFormation - TBD, but kops node bootstrap code may not be very useful)
 - On EKS GA date Terraform module for EKS will be available – perhaps try it
 - Find partners and contributors (e.g. Jenkins X and/or Heptio)
-- Could persuide Docker to work on LinuxKit node AMIs
+- Could persuade Docker to work on LinuxKit node AMIs
 - Node upgrade controller
 - Consider kubeadm join

 ### Improved design

-So to create a basic cluster run
+To create a basic cluster run:

 ```
 get-eks create --cluster-name cluster-1
 ```

 It will be created in `us-west-2`, using default EKS AMI and 2 `m4.large` nodes.
 Name will be `cluster-1`.

-To create the same kind of basic cluster, but with a different name run
+To create the same kind of basic cluster, but with a different name run:

 ```
 get-eks create --cluster-name cluster-2 --nodes 4
 ```

-To write cluster credentials to a file other then default, run
+To write cluster credentials to a file other then default, run:

 ```
 get-eks create --cluster-name cluster-2 --nodes 4 --kubeconfig ./kubeconfig.yaml
 ```

-To prevent storing cluster credentials localy, run
+To prevent storing cluster credentials localy, run:

 ```
 get-eks create --cluster-name cluster-2 --nodes 4 --write-kubeconfig=false
 ```

-To use 3-5 node ASG, run
+To use 3-5 node ASG, run:

 ```
 get-eks create --cluster-name cluster-2 --nodes-min 3 --nodes-max 5
 ```

-To use 30 `c4.xlarge` nodes, run
+To use 30 `c4.xlarge` nodes, run:

 ```
 get-eks create --cluster-name cluster-2 --nodes 30 --node-type c4.xlarge
 ```